 - This is a very good place to follow and connect with influencers.

-- It has an amazing scheduling option where you can select the posts that you want to be published for the week on any day.
+- The scheduling option helps you select the posts that you want to be published for the week on any day.

 - It also does it based on how well you previous posts have performed and posts the new one on similar times to get maximum reach.

 - Now you can write your post and click on auto schedule.Also select the networks on which you want to post.
 If you click on the calendar option there you will get the days that you want to choose.
 I can schedule it only weekly because I use a free account.
 As you can see that these two free platforms if used well put your startup on the social media map.
-You can see how these platforms are integrated with your social media accounts and how easy it is to schedule your posts weekly.
+See how these platforms are integrated with your social media accounts and how easy it is to schedule posts.

 This whole article has been about setting up a meaningful social footprint.
 The reason why I stress so much on this is because all startups have their own brand pages, accounts and communities but how many of them are actually leveraging both the platforms and their social media profiles to reach their target audience?

 - YouTube: Even if they do most of them are selling their products and services rather than listening to the problems that their customers are facing.
-Now if you do want to grow your audience and create maximum impact then there is no place like YouTube to get started with.
+To grow your audience and create maximum impact there is no place like YouTube to get started with.
 Let me tell you why YouTube?

 - It is the second biggest search engine next to google.